Evolution of the disky second generation of stars in globular clusters on cosmological timescale: Conclusions and discussion

 The second generation stars supply the system with additional number of high mass remnants (BH and NS) which are concentrated in the central few pc region of the star cluster (see Figures in Appendix~\ref{app:global}).

 The initially disk-like second stellar population tends to become spherical rapidly well within the two-body relaxation timescale in all of our models (Fig.~\ref{fig:triax}), which is expected from vector resonant relaxation \citep{Meiron_Kocsis2019}.
 The principal axes of the clusters' geometry in physical space show that the clusters become almost spherical within $\sim$ 500 Myr (i.e. $5\times$ the VRR timescale and $\frac12$ the two-body relaxation timescale).
 Note that since the VRR time scales with star counts as $N^{1/2}$ while the two-body time scales with $N$, the mixing time will always be much less than the Hubble time even for the largest GCs well beyond those simulated in this work which may not yet be relaxed in terms of their energy distribution.
+In Eq.~\ref{eq:2-body} we showed that vector resonant relaxation is a factor 10 shorter for our system and a factor 35 for $10^6\msun$ clusters compared to 2-body relaxation.
 Thus, in terms of the clusters' principal axes in physical space, complete mixing is expected to be a very robust prediction.
 However, the simulations show that the total specific angular momentum preserves the rotational imprint of the second generation component for several Gyr, Fig.~\ref{fig:mom-tot-spec}.
 The rotational imprints for the second component cannot be distinguished from that of the first component for the long radial orbits with small periapsis distances because in this case the first component is spun up by the external potential.
 Thus, the external potential imparts a significant spin to the cluster in cases where the periapsis distance is only a few kpc, and the magnitude of the spin is expected to decrease with periapsis distance.
 At large distances the cluster's specific angular momentum carries memory of the initial conditions.

 Our results align with observations showing that clusters on circular or high-pericentre orbits tend to retain the rotational imprint of the second stellar generation ({\tt g2}), as seen in studies like \citet{Dalessandro2024}, where {\tt g2} stars are found to rotate faster than {\tt g1} stars in such clusters.
 In contrast, \citet{Leitinger2024} report no consistent trend of higher rotation in {\tt g2} stars across a broader sample, with exceptions in specific cases like NGC 104.
 For overall cluster rotation, our simulations predict that GCs on eccentric or low-pericentre orbits may acquire angular momentum from the Galactic potential.
 Starting from an initially isotropic distribution with nearly zero angular momentum, clusters on these orbits develop a net spin due to tidal effects.
 Observations by \citet{Sollima2019} support this, showing a tendency for clusters with smaller pericentre distances to exhibit higher rotational velocities, although this trend lacks statistical significance.
 To make more robust predictions about the acquisition of angular momentum from the external potential, further simulations with a larger sample of clusters on a range of orbits are needed, along with more detailed observational data to confirm potential correlations between rotation and orbital parameters in multiple population clusters.